DBIAT/emotionandrecall/README.md

     and post-study instructions.
     * wordcomp.pdf: The source of the neutrally valenced words, taken from Anderson, Carnaygey, & Eubanks (2003).
 * **Presentation**: A folder containing the presentation materials that includes:
-    * EmotionandRecall.pptx & pdf:  PowerPoint and pdf formats of the poster presentation.
+    * EmotionandRecallPresentation.pptx & pdf:  PowerPoint and pdf formats of the poster presentation.

 Cheers,